TadLeonard/enumap/README.md

 ...
 ```

-With your `Pie` data fully specified, create some collections:
+Create some collections with your `Pie` data specification:
 ```python
 >>> Pie.map(10, 23, mud=1)  # args and/or kwargs
 OrderedDict([('rhubarb', 10), ('cherry', 23), ('mud', 1)])